software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > - Quiz with the provided id does not exist
 >
 > [Request parameters](https://www.baeldung.com/spring-request-param) are used to provide additional properties with the request.
 A common use-case for a request parameter is filtering a collection based on some property, for example `/messages?content=Hello`.
+>
-The endpoint should support an optional request parameter for filtering the quizzes by a category, such as `?difficulty=Easy`.
-That is, if the request parameter is provided, only questions of the quiz with the provided difficulty level should be returned.
+> The endpoint should support an optional request parameter for filtering the questions of a quiz by a difficulty level.
+That is, if the request parameter is provided, only the questions with the provided difficulty level should be returned.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.